allen880117/Simulated-Quantum-Annealing/impl_result/README.md

 * Using template meta-programming to express the explicit unrolling and the reduction in more efficient way.

-* The first version on board.
+* The first version for on-board teset.
   * Showing us the problem that passing the random numbers from host to device is time-consuming.
   * Only 7% of the overall execution time is the execution time of the kernel.

 ## opt3 (opt3)

-* According to the problem we oberserved at the version `Opt2`, we add the pseudo random generator in HLS.
+* According to the problem we oberserved at the version `Opt2`, we add the pseudo random generator in HLS. ([Reference](https://people.sc.fsu.edu/~jburkardt/cpp_src/uniform/uniform.html))

 * `Natrual Log` operation is time-consuming which harms the performance of the kernel a lot.